BAA-NGP: Bundle-Adjusting Accelerated Neural Graphics Primitives: Methodology

-Similar to \cite{lin2021barf,chng2022garf}, we have no image order or sequence assumptions.
+Similar to \cite{lin2021barf} and \cite{chng2022garf}, we have no image order or sequence assumptions.
 We assume that camera intrinsics are known, but by definition, camera extrinsics are unknown.
 We also assume that the scene is static.
 Solving the problem involves minimizing the following loss function:

-In this variation of the problem, the camera poses $\{p_1 ... p_M\}$ are optimization variables and are found jointly with the model parameters $\Theta$.
-Previously, works investigating the problem of camera pose estimation have divided their attention across two domains that result in different datasets and objectives\cite{lin2021barf,chng2022garf}: \begin{itemize} \item Pose estimation (unbounded scene): Initialized from identity camera poses are reconstructed for a sequence of video with frames relatively close to each other, mostly covering ``forward-facing scenes'' as one would get from cellphone camera shots or mobile robots. \item Pose refinement (bounded scene): camera pose corrections are found for available but noisy camera poses for multi-viewpoint images of a centered object. \end{itemize} Small variations in the model are used to account for these two domains of data.
-Figure~\ref{fig:nerf_concept_figure} shows the scenarios considered in this paper.
+The camera poses $\{p_1 ... p_M\}$ are optimization variables and are found jointly with the model parameters $\Theta$.
+Previous works involving camera pose estimation \cite{lin2021barf,chng2022garf} have considered the following two scenarios, each with different datasets and objectives (Figure~\ref{fig:nerf_concept_figure}): \begin{itemize} \item \textit{Pose estimation (unbounded scene)}: Camera poses are reconstructed from video with frames captured in sequence relatively close to each other.
+This ``forward-facing scene'' data is often from cellphone cameras or mobile robots. \item \textit{Pose refinement (bounded scene)}: camera pose corrections are found for available but noisy camera poses for multi-viewpoint images of a centered object. \end{itemize} Small variations in the model configuration are used to account for these two domain types.